-Yes, as long as you link back to my site.
-If you do, I’d love to see it: send me a link!
+Yes, as long as you link back to my site and credit me.
+If you do, I’d love to see it: please do send me a link!

 Can we collaborate?

 Certainly!
 I love working with like-minded creatives.
-Please get in touch via email@example.com.
-If you’d like to take part in my City Slicker series, drop me a note.
-I’m also available for freelance writing, translating or editing opportunities.
-Just get in touch.
+Please get in touch via [email protected] I’m also available to discuss freelance writing, translating or editing opportunities.
+Just get in touch!